STROBO, Amedeo Valoroso, xenon strobe light schematic, PC controlled, light controlled, sound controlled

 STROBE it's the project of a xenon strobe lamp, which I made when I was a boy.
 The lamp can flash autonomously, at a settable frequency, and moreover it can also be controlled from the PC, a microphone and other lights, through auxiliary modules.

 Attention!
-The entire stroboscope is connected directly to the 230 Volt mains, therefore it is very dangerous to touch any part of it (even its pins 5 and 6).
-Terminals 3 and 4 are electrically isolated.
-For safe power supply, it is advisable to place a 220 – 220 Volt isolation transformer between the mains socket and the stroboscope.
+All the stroboscope is connected directly to the 230 volt network, therefore it is very dangerous to touch each of its parts (also its feet 5 and 6).
+On the other hand, terminals 3 and 4 are electrically isolated.
+For safety, it is in fact advisable to interpose a 220 - 220 volt transformer between the network and the stroboscope.

 In addition, the xenon strobe lamp is powered by a voltage of 600Vdc (between its A and K terminals) and the ignition voltage of the same lamp can reach even 4KV!